vixorien/SimpleShader/README.md

 # SimpleShader
-A set of classes to simplify Direct3D 11 shader management & constant buffer handling.
+A set of classes to simplify Direct3D 11 shader management, constant buffer handling and resource binding.

 SimpleShader supports the following shader types:
 - Vertex